bglindner/CEE6720_BIO6720/lab03.md

 1. List the names of the tools we used in this exercise and a link to their documentation.
 2. What was the total size of your assembly as reported by `SPAdes`?
 How many contigs did it contain?
 3. How many MAGs were reported by `maxbin` and `metabat`?
 What was the total count of MAGs with Q >= 50?
 Were there any redundant MAGs?
+4. What fraction of the assembly was binned into a good quality representative genome (i.e., those passing step 4)?
 5. Prepare a table summarizing the taxonomic classification of each MAG in your final collection (i.e., those MAGs passing step 4 and input to step 5).
 6. Prepare a table showing which MAGs appear to contain genes encoding oxidase and catalase.
 7. Prepare a visual showing the abundances of each of these MAGs in the `sewage` sample and across the time series samples.